Luis Cepeda: 2018–2020: Principios

 After leaving Operación Triunfo in January 2018, he signed a record contract with Universal Music Group and started the songwriting process of his first album, meeting other songwriters like Andrés Suárez and David Santisteban.
 Santisteban was also the producer of his first album.
 In March 2018, Cepeda released a few second of his first original unknown song, "Por ti estaré".

-On June 1, 2018 he launched his first original song, "Esta vez", reaching number 1 on the Spanish official musical charts for that week.
+On 1 June 2018 he launched his first original song, "Esta vez", reaching number 1 on the Spanish official musical charts for that week.
 The song was certified platinum.
-Two days after the single, Cepeda announced that his first album would be available on June 29, 2018,.
-On June 22, 208 he launched "Llegas tú", a song he started to write at Operación Triunfo, as a digital pre-sale gift.
+Two days after the single, Cepeda announced that his first album would be available on 29 June 2018,.
+On 22 June 2018 he launched "Llegas tú", a song he started to write at Operación Triunfo, as a digital pre-sale gift.
 One week later, his first album, Principios, was released.
-He also announced record signing events and the first live concerts os his solo tour.
+He also announced record signing events and the first live concerts of his solo tour.
 The album was a success in Spain and was certified gold on its first week, topping the Spanish record chart five weeks in a row.

 He was the guest singer on a number of Spanish singers concerts such as Antonio José, David Otero and Antonio Orozco.

-On October 10, 2018, his solo tour, Gira Principios, began in Zaragoza.
-More than 40 concerts later, the tour ended on January 25, 2020 in Figueres.
+On 10 October 2018 his solo tour, Gira Principios, began in Zaragoza.
+More than 40 concerts later, the tour ended on 25 January 2020 in Figueres.

-After the success of his first album, on June 14, 2019 a re-released version was launched, named Nuestros Principios, with nine additional songs.
-Adding the two version sales, it was certified platinum on its first week on the market; on March 24, 2019, the first single of the new release was launched, "Mi reino".
+After the success of his first album, on 14 June 2019 a re-released version was launched, named Nuestros Principios, with nine additional songs.
+Adding the two version sales, it was certified platinum on its first week on the market; on 24 March 2019, the first single of the new release was launched, "Mi reino".
 The album includes two featuring songs with Antonio José and India Martínez.

-On September 28, 2019, he started a joint tour with former Operación Triunfo cast member Ana Guerra, "Gira imginBank".
-It ended January 21, 2020 after 16 concerts.
+On 28 September 2019 he started a joint tour with former Operación Triunfo cast member Ana Guerra, "Gira imginBank".
+It ended on 21 January 2020 after 16 concerts.

 2020–present: Con Los Pies en el Suelo

 In 2020, Cepeda announced his second album, Con Los Pies en el Suelo (Keeping Both Feet on the Ground).
 Due to the COVID-19 pandemic, the initial release planning was changed.

-"Gentleman", the first single from the album, was released on March 13, 2020, and met with positive reviews.
+"Gentleman", the first single from the album, was released on 13 March 2020, and met with positive reviews.

-On July 24, 2020, "Si tú existieras" was chosen as the second single from the album.
+On 24 July 2020 "Si tú existieras" was chosen as the second single from the album.
 It is a ballad inspired by the works of British singer James Arthur and British band Coldplay.

-On August 15, 2020, Cepeda sang "Acordes Menores" at his concert at La Santa Market in Girona.
+On 15 August 2020 Cepeda sang "Acordes Menores" at his concert at La Santa Market in Girona.
 He later released "2007", a duet with David Otero that was included on the album.

-On October 9, 2020, the album was released alongside its third single, the title track "Con Los Pies en el Suelo".
+On 9 October 2020 the album was released alongside its third single, the title track "Con Los Pies en el Suelo".